Eye test cost Northern Ireland

 Is there help with glasses too?

 Yes for some groups.
 HSC optical vouchers towards glasses are available if you are under 16, on a qualifying benefit, hold an HC2 certificate, or have a complex prescription.
-Voucher values follow the same banding as the rest of the UK, around £39.10 (Band A) to £215.50 (Band F).
+Northern Ireland sets its own voucher values, slightly higher than England's: £46.42 (Band A, single vision) up to £255.81 (Band H, complex bifocal), per the BSO published rates.

 Sources